Scaling DEI training through a eductech product

 The first prototype was built to help the team visualise the game and pitch for seed money.
 It communicates the game idea so clearly, the final gameplay mechanics does not differ largely.

 As we neared production, once again there were various opposing ideas.
-I led the junior UX to build a playtest prototype.
+I led 3 junior UX to build a playtest prototype.
 We effectively built the first chapter of the game in Figma.
 It has 250+ frames.

 Lilian, our researcher (now a UX designer at GovTech), conducting playtesting with a participant.
 I guided junior researchers like her to organise playtesting sessions and report the data to the team.